 Effective January 1, 2019, the Company accounts for its leases under ASC 842, Leases.
-Under this guidance, arrangements meeting the definition of a lease are classified as operating or financing leases, and are recorded on the condensed consolidated balance sheet as both a right-of-use asset and lease liability, calculated by discounting fixed lease payments over the lease term at the rate implicit in the lease or the Company's incremental borrowing rate.
+Under this guidance, arrangements meeting the definition of a lease are classified as operating or financing leases and are recorded on the condensed consolidated balance sheet as both a right-of-use asset and lease liability, calculated by discounting fixed lease payments over the lease term at the rate implicit in the lease or the Company's incremental borrowing rate.
 Lease liabilities are increased by interest and reduced by payments each period, and the right-of-use asset is amortized over the lease term.
-For operating leases, interest on the lease liability and the amortization of the right-of-use asset results in front-loaded expense over the lease term.
+For operating leases, interest on the lease liability and the amortization of the right-of-use asset results in straight-line rent expense over the lease term.
+For finance leases, interest on the lease liability and the amortization of the right-of-use asset results in front-loaded expense over the lease term.
 Variable lease expenses are recorded when incurred.

 In calculating the right-of-use asset and lease liability, the Company elects to combine lease and non-lease components.
-The Company continues to account for leases in the prior period financial statements under previous lease guidance ASC Topic 840, Leases.
+The Company continues to account for leases in the prior period financial statements under ASC Topic 840.